Robertstar2000/Intelligent-Engineer/readme-logic.md

 # Application Logic Outline

-This document outlines the logical flow of the Intelligent Engineering Partner application in a human-readable format.
+This document outlines the logical flow of the Vibe Engineering Partner application in a human-readable format.
 Indentation is used to represent nesting, loops, and conditional branches.

 ---